nikhilmehlan/Dsa/README.md

 3. Run the provided code and review the results.

 ## 📫 Contact

-For any questions or feedback, feel free to contact me via nikhilmehlan1234@gmail.com(mailto:nikhilmehlan1234@gmail.com) or open an issue on GitHub.
+For any questions or feedback, feel free to contact me via [nikhilmehlan1234@gmail.com](mailto:nikhilmehlan1234@gmail.com) or open an issue on GitHub.

 ---

 Happy coding!

----

-Feel free to customize it to better fit your repository and personal style.